South Carolina Ignition Interlock Device Program Frequently Asked Questions

 How much does the IID program cost?

-The cost to have the device installed and monthly fees will vary among vendors.
+The cost to have the device installed and monthly fees will vary among manufacturers.

-What happens if I drive my vehicle without an IID?
+What happens if I drive my vehicle without a BAIID?

 This is a new offense and would result in new charges against you.